 I can’t visit campus now since visits are canceled.

-Campus visits at many universities, including the University of Illinois at Urbana-Champaign, are suspended until further notice.
+Campus visits at many universities, including the University of Illinois Urbana-Champaign, are suspended until further notice.
 This makes it pretty difficult to visit all of your colleges before the decision deadline, and we are truly sorry.

 The good news is that many places are offering online options like webinars with admissions counselors and virtual tours to get you part of the way.
 Check out the admissions pages for the schools left on your list to see what they have to help.